 Progression: Increase frequency to 2.5 seconds for advanced fitness training.

-Why Vekeda: The Vertical Line mode alternates deep and light balls automatically – no need to reprogram.
+Why Vekeda: Vertical cycle mode alternates deep and light balls automatically – no need to reprogram.

 Squash Ball Machine Drill #3: Lateral Coverage – Three Line Shuffle